RRRajput/FlaskWithK8s/README.md

 - sqlalchemy
 - flash

-To run the code, just run the main.
+To run the code, just run the main.py

 GET requests can be made directly from the browser.
 POST requests can be made using PostMan.